b-crawl/bcrawl/README.md

   - v1.6.1: Gastronok casts faster, and has summoning instead of Airstrike.
   - v1.7.2: Fannar is more dangerous, getting Freezing Cloud.
   - v1.7.2: Psyche, Fannar, and Sojobo sometimes drop a spellbook.
+  - v1.11.7: Bai Suzhen now summons drakes and then goes berserk, making her significantly more dangerous.